tcharris2/MTP_Fd_Regen/README.md

 # Purpose:

+This study aims at investigating the individual and interactive effects of climatic distance from provenance of origin and harvesting method on the the survival and performance of interior Douglas-fir seedlings.

 # Keywords:

-Forestry, Silviculture, Ecology, Climatic Distance, Assisted Migration, Climate Change
+Forestry, Silviculture, Ecology, Interior Douglas-fir, Climatic Distance, Assisted Migration, Climate Change

 # Taxonomic Information:

 Interior Douglas-fir - Pseudotsuga menziesii var. glauca (Mayr) Franco Taxonomic Serial No.: 183428

-Western Larch -

-Ponderosa Pine -

-Lodgepole Pine -

 # Variable Information: